ivandj0h/smartlink-generator/README.md

 ### About ElectronReact Duplicate String

-This Application is use to duplicate any input string on textbox and save it into localstorage.
+This Application is use to duplicate any input string on textbox and save it into Firebase.
-This Application was developed using ReactJS combine with ElectronJS.
+This Application was developed using React combine with Electron and Firebase.

 ### Getting Started